 Hover your mouse over the HD text at the bottom right of your video player

-If video playback issues continue - move onto Step #2 below
+If video playback issues continue - move on to Step #2 below

 PLEASE NOTE: If you are on a Mac device and/or using Safari, the HD button is not present.
-In order to lower the stream speed you will need to switch to the Google Chrome browser.
+In order to lower the stream speed, you will need to switch to the Google Chrome browser.

 STEP #2: SWITCH TO AN ALTERNATE INTERNET BROWSER

 Your Internet cache in your browser may need to be cleaned/cleared out.
-If you are unsure on how to clear your browser cache, an alternate, easier and quicker option is to try switching to a different Internet browser to continue viewing the program.
-If you're on Microsoft Edge - try switching to view the program on Google Chrome browser.
+If you are unsure about how to clear your browser cache, an alternate, easier and quicker option is to try switching to a different Internet browser to continue viewing the program.
+If you're on Microsoft Edge - try switching to view the program on the Google Chrome browser.
 Other popular browsers such as Opera and Firefox are compliant with program playback.
 Following this step resolves the vast majority of playback issues.

 Internet Explorer is no longer a supported web browser.
 If you are attempting to view the video content using Internet Explorer, you will need to switch to another browser such as Microsoft Edge, Google Chrome or Firefox.